fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2022/cs424-fall-2022-syllabus.md

 #### Deliverables

 Students will be required to complete three projects, where they will implement concepts and techniques covered in class using real-world datasets.
 Students will need to present their projects to the class, so it is very important that they are finished by the deadlines.
-The first project will cover exploratory data analysis using interactive computing frameworks (e.g., Jupyter); the second project will cover coordinated views using collaborative environments (e.g., ObservableHQ); the third project will cover spatial data visualization using web technologies (e.g., React).
+The first project will cover exploratory data analysis using interactive computing frameworks (e.g., Jupyter); the second project will cover coordinated views using collaborative environments (e.g., Observable); the third project will cover spatial data visualization using web technologies (e.g., React).
 On top of that, students will also need to select two visualizations (from well-known sources), and critically evaluate them, presenting their conclusions through a class presentation and written report.

 #### Format and Teaching Methods